MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Interactive Demo
 ================
-Press play to take a quick tour of some of Clustergrammer's interactive features or interact with the demo to explore for yourself:
+Press play to take a quick tour of some of Clustergrammer's interactive features or interact with the demo below to explore for yourself:

 .. raw:: html